anthomaxcool/time_library/README.md

 - The growth of your company
 - etc.

-The library will be operated through a number of elements which can all interact and contain their own descriptions.
+The user builds their own library of information, which can be shared with other users, or remain self-contained for private use.
+The libraries will be operated through a number of elements which can all interact and contain their own descriptions.
 Some elements will need the possibility to be nested in another.

 The elements are:
 - events